karprickk/One-Minus-Traffic-sign-detection-using-YOLO-v8/README.md

 for immediate driver notification.

 Significant results demonstrate our model's superior performance and high accuracy in detection accuracy and processing speed compared to existing solutions.

+Potential Impact:

+•	This project has the potential to significantly enhance road safety by providing drivers and autonomous vehicles with accurate and timely information about traffic signs.
+•	The real-time processing nature of the system makes it suitable for integration into autonomous vehicles, advanced driver assistance systems (ADAS), and traffic management systems.
+•	By reducing the risk of accidents and improving traffic flow, this project can contribute to safer and more efficient transportation systems, benefiting both individuals and society.